tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 ## Typography & Font Sizes

-From a design point of view, it is good to keep things as consistent as possible.
-Choosing fonts that go together is also a consideration, and there are sites to help you make selections for this.
-This stretches into the realm of typography which begins dealing with multiple things such as multiple fonts interacting with each other, stylizing fonts to convey specific meanings (such as italicizing), and giving the text on any presented medium a specific type of voice.
-All of that considered, I chose to keep things simple by selecting one font.
+From a design point of view, it is often good to keep things as consistent as possible.
+Choosing fonts that go together is also part of this consideration.
+Luckily for us, there are resources that can help guide us with making appropriate selections in this regard.
+This stretches into the realm of typography, which begins dealing with multiple topics.
+Some examples would be multiple fonts interacting with each other, stylizing fonts to convey specific meanings (such as _italicizing_), and giving the text on any presented medium a specific type of voice.
+Considering all of this, for our site we kept things simple by selecting one font.
+At the top of the source code, we see in the head section that we imported a font that is fairly common across the web, "Roboto".
-You can actually see at the top of the page in the head section that I import a fairly commonly used font across the web, being "Roboto".
-This does not came with native CSS, and is imported with these lines in the `<head>` tags section of the site:
+This does not come with native CSS, and is imported with these specific lines in the `<head>` tags section:

 ```html
 <link rel="preconnect" href="https://fonts.googleapis.com" />